 Alongside moving and walking, try doing simple exercises to start using more of your muscles again.
 Exercises such as bridges, squats, arm raises, and even balancing on one leg can start getting the muscles working.
 From here, it all depends on what it is you want to achieve…

 This advice is, of course, very generalised, and how you feel, or how much you can do, will inevitably vary from person to person.

 If you’re still struggling, you may need a more specific programme to get back to your usual self again.

 If you reach the stage where your fatigue is reducing, but you’re still unable to get back to your previous routines or fitness level, we recommend popping in to visit one of our physios.

 We will assess where you’re at, where you want to be, and put together a plan to get you there.
 We will work with you to build your strength, improve your fitness, and help you transition back into doing the things you love.

-Our clinics are open for face-to-face physiotherapy appointments during lockdown, with measures in place to keep you safe.
+Our clinics are open for face-to-face physiotherapy appointments, with measures in place to keep you safe.
 Travelling to physiotherapy appointments is deemed essential travel, so if you’re need of some support, we’re here for you.